krishna4104/sllidar_ros/README.md

     ```

     Note: Add permanent workspace environment variables.
-    It's convenientif the ROS2 environment variables are automatically added to your bash session every time a new shell is launched:
+    It's convenient if the ROS2 environment variables are automatically added to your bash session every time a new shell is launched:

     ```bash
     $echo "source <your_own_ros2_ws>/install/setup.bash" >> ~/.bashrc